 I’ve been a rut the past few days and haven’t really felt very inspired at all – I think maybe I’m already getting depressed about summer ending.

 For me, dreading winter and cold weather is like getting prepared for an asshole family member that’s coming to stay for an extended visit – you basically prepare yourself to stay in your bedroom as much as possible.
-Winter needs to just go eff off.
+Winter just needs to just go eff the eff off.

 Ok, so, let me tell you a story about my husband.
 He’s a picky man – well…kinda, sorta.
 He definitely will not EVER eat any fruit that is remotely warm, he eats his burgers with only cheese and ketchup (sometimes mayo) and doesn’t understand the concept of candied bacon.
 That’s some bullshit, right?